cseanburns/presentations/ai-in-education-ccs-summit/ai-summit.md

 # Motivation

 But what's the problem I am responding to?

-> Roland Mackey: Sheila is studying the art of conversation.

-> Harris K. Telemacher: You're taking a course in conversation?

-> Sheila: Yes.

-- L.A.
-Story (1991).

-# Motivation

-Anecdotally:

 > Instructor: Ask ChatGPT how to think about X problem.